ByteWelder/Tactility/README.md

 ### Build environment setup

-nsure you have [esp-idf 5.3](https://docs.espressif.com/projects/esp-idf/en/release-v5.3/esp32/get-started/index.html) installed, then select the correct device:
+Ensure you have [esp-idf 5.3](https://docs.espressif.com/projects/esp-idf/en/release-v5.3/esp32/get-started/index.html) installed, then select the correct device:

 Copy the `sdkconfig.board.YOUR_BOARD` into `sdkconfig`.
 Use `sdkconfig.defaults` if you are setting up a custom board.